seanode/seanode.github.io/_posts/2018-04-20-may-2018-kubernetes-express.md

 For parking, here are a few of the nearby options available:

-* Madison Centre (our building) at 5th and Marion
+* Madison Centre (the building) at 5th and Marion
-* Renaissance hotel next door to our building: https://en.parkopedia.com/parking/underground/renaissance_seattle_hotel/98104/seattle
+* [Renaissance hotel](https://en.parkopedia.com/parking/underground/renaissance_seattle_hotel/98104/seattle) next door to the building:
-* Seattle Public Library, 465 Spring St. Open 7am-9pm. http://www.spl.org/locations/central-library/cen-getting-there-and-parking/cen-parking-and-bikes
+* [Seattle Public Library](http://www.spl.org/locations/central-library/cen-getting-there-and-parking/cen-parking-and-bikes), 465 Spring St. Open 7am-9pm.

 <!-- more end -->